wyattlake/wyattlake/README.md

 I am interested in Rust and full stack development.
 You can check out my personal site at https://wyattlakeportfolio.web.app/.

-Here are some of the projects I am working on:
+Here are some of my projects I am currently working on:

 | Project Name     | Description                                        | Link                                         |
 |------------------|----------------------------------------------------|----------------------------------------------|